shoichi0599/wp_lesson/README.md

 ## Overview
-This repository is for practice for WordPress.
+This repository is to practice WordPress.
 Practice:
 - Create an original theme